Maritime Line: Route description

 The line passes beneath the A39 road from Truro to Falmouth at Treluswell, Four Cross, and then shortly enters Penryn which grew up at the head of a large inlet of the River Fal.
 Penryn railway station is at the top of the town, and there are views across the town to St Gluvias on the other side of the harbour.
 The station is eight and a quarter miles from Truro, and the platform shelter is identical to the one at Perranwell.
 Beyond the station the line passes over the Collegewood Viaduct.
 The last timber railway viaduct in Cornwall was here, but was replaced by this stone structure on 22 July 1934.

 At Penryn there is a wide open space now occupied by student housing for the Tremough Campus of the University of Falmouth.
 This was the goods yard where wagons were loaded and unloaded.
 There is also another platform visible on the other side of the train, though it is overgrown.

 The line soon enters the outskirts of Falmouth.
 The town was established at the entrance to the inlet that leads to Penryn; it has now nearly spread to reach that town.
-Trains first call at the Penmere railway station, useful for people heading for the top of The Moor in the town centre, or for the newer western suburbs.
+Trains first call at Penmere railway station, useful for people heading for the top of The Moor in the town centre, or for the newer western suburbs.

 Passengers get a quick glimpse on their right of Falmouth Bay before trains call at the concrete platform of Falmouth Town railway station, which is nearer the National Maritime Museum, the waterside, and the shops.
-The station itself was constructed using items that were reclaimed from Perranporth Beach Halt after that station closed.
+The station itself was constructed using items that were reclaimed from after that station closed.

-It is now just a short distance to the terminus at Falmouth Docks railway station, 11.75 mi from Truro.
-Falmouth Docks are below the station on the left, Pendennis Castle overlooks both these and the Gyllyngvase Beach on the other side of the line.
+It is now just a short distance to the terminus at Falmouth Docks, 11.75 mi from Truro.
+Falmouth Docks are below the station on the left, Pendennis Castle overlooks both the station and the docks.
 Sidings serve the docks but are little used.
+Gyllyngvase beach is on the other side of the line.